KienChin/CodingBat-Solutions-/README.md

 # CodingBat-Solutions-
-my solution to the CodingBat Problems
+my solutions to the CodingBat Problems